eddiehaug/gemini-cli-telemetry-analysis-and-visualization/README.md

+# PLEASE NOTICE

+**Major new features and improvements will be committed soon.
+I highly recommend you to wait until then for testing as one of the new features is a tear down button to revert all changes.**

+---

 # Gemini CLI Telemetry - Automated Deployment Application

 A production-ready local web application for deploying a complete ELT (Extract, Load, Transform) pipeline that captures Gemini CLI telemetry data and streams it to Google Cloud BigQuery for advanced analytics.